- Super plush

 Max cushioned stability in a lightweight package.
 Yes, please!
 Arahi 5 is built for recovery days and long slow runs even though the design may invoke feelings of swiftness.

-This is a plush stability shoe built off the Hoka Clifton platform designed to give your feet and legs a sweet enjoyable ride.
-It’s a category known for 11-12 ounce shoes, so it’s exciting to see Hoka nail this under 9.5 ounces (270g).
+This is a plush stability shoe built off the Hoka Clifton platform that gives your feet and legs a sweet enjoyable ride.
+It’s a category that's usually composed of 11-12 ounce shoes, so it’s exciting to see Hoka nail this under 9.5 ounces (270g).

 This shoe is ideal for pronators looking for: